peterhan91/diffchest/README.md

 ```

 ## Visual explanations
-To generate visual explanations described in our paper, simply run:
+To generate visual explanations described in our paper, run:
 ```
 python manipulate.py
 ```

+## Citing Us
+If you use DiffChest, we would appreciate your references to [our paper](https://arxiv.org/abs/2309.17123v1).

 ## Issues
 Please open new issue threads specifying the issue with the codebase or report issues directly to than@ukaachen.de.